CLOCTools/lds-ctrl-est/README.md

 If the `vcpkg install` command fails, you may want to upgrade your system (e.g., `apt update`, `apt upgrade`) and try again.

 ## Python bindings
-With the `LDSCTRLEST_BUILD_PYTHON` setting (on by default) and the `pybind11` submodule initialized, you can build Python bindings.
+With the `LDSCTRLEST_BUILD_PYTHON` setting (off by default) and the `pybind11` submodule initialized, you can build Python bindings.
 You will probably want to specify the installation of Python to use by adding a `-DPython_ROOT_DIR=[path/to/install/dir]` argument to the CMake cache generation command (the first one).

 The bindings need to be generated just once per Python version.
 Once the build is complete, navigate to the `[build location]/python` folder and run `pip install .` to make it importable anywhere for your current environment. *The file structure only works correctly for this if you use a single-config generator like Ninja, though.* You can verify the installation was successful by running `pytest` from the `build/python` directory.